Veinix/ProjectOne-Task_Manager/README.md

 The `deleteNote(evt)` function handles the deletion of sticky notes.
 It removes the note from the display by applying a fade-out animation and removes it from the local storage by finding its index in the `stickyNotesArray` and using `splice()` to remove it.
 The function effectively uses event delegation by attaching the event listener to the `stickyNoteContainer` and checking if the clicked element matches the remove button `i` represented by a Bootstrap Icon of an X enclosed by a square .

+## Changelog

+A changelog is a vital component of any project, providing the following benefits:

+### Transparency and Communication

+A changelog allows open communication by showcasing project progress, updates, bug fixes, and new features.
+It demonstrates commitment to project improvement.

+### Bug Tracking and Issue Resolution

+In the absence of specialized tools, changelogs can serve as a bug tracking tool, allowing efficient issue resolution.
+Users can reference the changelog to check if specific issues have been addressed, reducing redundancy in bug reports.

+### Historical Record and Version Control

+The changelog acts as a historical record, documenting each version and its updates.
+It facilitates version control, helping developers roll back if needed and identifying patterns for improvement While tools like Git and GitHub are used for version control, a changelog serves as a human-readable somewhat non-technical summary of the changes made to a project over time.

 ## Thank you for reading!
 Feel free to explore the code and make modifications according to your preferences or requirements.
 Enjoy using the to-do list web-app!